jamesplease/fade-dropdown-menu/README.md

 ### Usage

 A common usage would be having the dropdown appear over other elements on your site.
-The code I've given here doesn't include this, but it isn't hard to add.
+The example given here doesn't technically include this, but it isn't hard to add.
 All you need to do is make sure that the submenu ULs have a higher z-index than the element you want it appear over.
-If you want it to be above everything else on your page, it'll be pretty safe to just assign a z-index value of, say, 1000 to those submenu ULs.
+If you want it to be above everything else on your page, simply give the submenu ULs a z-index of, say, 1000.

 ### IE Compatibility